Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-17-R-is-for-Art.md

 **Abstract**:

 Here I use R to download and manipulate XYZ elevation data for one of Salt Lake City's most popular hikes into a detailed 3D model of the region.
-The R Markdown file used to write this post can be found on my github [here](https://github.com/Patrick-DeBiasse/Topography-Visualizations).
+The R Markdown file used to write this post can be found on my [github](https://github.com/Patrick-DeBiasse/Topography-Visualizations).

 **Intro**: